joshmarshall/ubuild/README.md

 ...inside the project folder.
 Any failures will stop the build.

+The current command line options are:

-The only current option is `--version`, which allows you to provide at build time a version to be used.
+* `--version` which allows you to provide at build time a version to be used.
 Be aware that using non-incrementing version numbers may break workflows that depend on autoupdating...
+* `--config` which allows you to point to an alternate JSON file than the .ubuild.json default
+* `--build_module` which you will probably never use.
+This will be leveraged by modules who want to provide a default `build_command` operation, replacing the `make install` step, `python setup.py install`, etc.